State Department says Syrian regime has done almost nothing on Annan plan

 “All the parties need to take further steps to ensure a cessation of violence in all its forms,” said Herve Ladsous, the U.N. under-secretary-general for peacekeeping, on Tuesday.
 “The people of Syria have suffered too much.”

-But the presence of the tiny but growing U.N. observer team is having a “dampening effect” on what has been an atmosphere of “appalling” violence, said U.N.
-Under-Secretary-General for Peacekeeping Operations Herve Ladsous, who spoke as deaths mounted across the country.
+But the presence of the tiny but growing U.N. observer team is having a “dampening effect” on the violence, Ladsous said.

 Twenty-four unarmed military observers are in the country, and the number will rise to 300 by the end of the month, he said Monday.
 The observers are in Homs, Hama, Daraa, Idlib and Damascus.